moondance-labs/tanssi-docs/learn/tanssi/technical-features.md

 There are three main costs associated with block production as a service that any appchain must cover using Tanssi tokens to deploy successfully and get the block production services:

-- **Registration deposit** - is the initial deposit that is locked from the account that signs the appchain registration transaction
+- **Registration deposit** - the initial deposit that is locked from the account that signs the appchain registration transaction
 - **Block producers assignment** - every time the Tanssi protocol assigns block producers, which happens once per session, a fixed fee is charged.
 This fee gives appchains the right to be assigned block producers, and should discourage appchains whose runtime logic fails to produce valid transactions or blocks.
 - **Block production** - appchains need to pay for each block that is produced on their behalf.
 Since the protocol selects and assigns the block producers on a per-session basis, appchains must have enough funds to cover all the blocks to be produced in an entire session to be served